candrdk/BozoEngine/README.md

 The goal is just to learn vulkan implement a very basic deffered renderer along the way.

 ## Features
-- Custom Dear Dear ImGui](https://github.com/ocornut/imgui) vulkan backend for use with dynamic rendering.
+- Custom [Dear ImGui](https://github.com/ocornut/imgui) vulkan backend for use with dynamic rendering.
 - Reversed depth buffering for better precision.
 - Yeah thats kinda it...
 Don't judge mmkay.